 Topics include introductory treatments of sets, logic, number systems, number theory, relations, functions, probability and statistics.
 Appropriate applications are included.(Logic: sets and counting; metric system; probability; statistics; geometry; math of finance; and exponential and logarithmic functions.)
-This course is appropriate for students transferring to Amarillo College's A.D.N. program and students who are seeking an A.A.S. at Frank Phillips College.
-For students transferring, this course may transfer as an elective only, so students should consult the institutions to which they intend to transfer.
 Prerequisite: Passage of the Math Section of a TSI approved test or completion of MATH 0303 with a grade of C or better.